Stratio/cassandra-lucene-index/doc/documentation.rst

                                 field : <fieldname> ,
                                 value : <value> }}';

-**Example:** will return rows where “phrase” contains a word starting with “lu”.
+**Example:** search for rows where “phrase” contains a word starting with “lu”.
 If the column is indexed as “text” and uses an analyzer, words ignored by the analyzer will not be retrieved.